spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

 In this example, each Unconfirmed run will require two approvals - including proposed runs triggered by Git events.
 Additionally, the run should have no rejections.
 Anyone who rejects the run will need to change their mind in order for the run to go through.

-{% hint style="info" %}
+!!! info
     We suggest requiring more than one review because one approval should come from the run/commit author to indicate that they're aware of what they're doing, especially if their VCS handle is different than their IdP handle.
 This is something [we practice internally at Spacelift](https://spacelift.io/blog/flexible-backoffice-tool-using-slack).
-{% endhint %}

 ```python
 package spacelift